splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/1-building-programs/5-reference/7-1-compiling-steps.md

     code you have used from the programming libraries.
 This then outputs an executable program.

-We talked briefly about compiling and assembling in [Part 0](/book/part-0-getting-started/1-building-programs/5-reference/6-source-code) so lets just quickly look over the two steps new with C/C++ compared to C#.
+We talked briefly about compiling and assembling in [Source Code](/book/part-0-getting-started/1-building-programs/5-reference/6-source-code), so let's just quickly look over the other two steps.

 ### Pre-processing